revit13/ideko-use-case/README.md

 # ideko-use-case
-Resoruces for the IDEKO use case.
+Resources for the IDEKO use case.

 node-red-dontainer
 ===================